Kirkland, Arizona

 Kirkland is an unincorporated community in central Yavapai County, Arizona, United States, near the Weaver Mountains.
 It is southwest of the city of Prescott, the county seat of Yavapai County.
 Its elevation is 3,930 feet (1,198 m).
 Although Kirkland is unincorporated, it has a post office, with the ZIP code of 86332.

-Kirkland is located at the intersection of Yavapai County Route 15, which runs east–west from Hillside to Arizona State Route 89 at Wilhoit, and Yavapai County Route 10, which runs north, than west to Prescott.
+Kirkland is named after William Hudson Kirkland and is located at the intersection of Yavapai County Route 15, which runs east–west from Hillside to Arizona State Route 89 at Wilhoit, and Yavapai County Route 10, which runs north, than west to Prescott.

 Kirkland is on the BNSF Railway's Phoenix Subdivision.

 Education

 Kirkland Elementary School District is the local school district.